skip to Main Content

 How much does counselling cost?

-Fees for counselling services follow the Recommended Fees Schedule of the BC Association of Clinical Counsellors.
+Fees for counselling services follow the Recommended Fees Schedule of the BC Association of Clinical Counsellors:

-What is a complimentary 30 minute consultation?
+What is a free consultation?

 Is counselling confidential?